dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

     <div class="col-lg-7">
       <em>Housekeeping files:</em>
-      When using a package written by someone else, the README file is a good place to start.
+      When using a package written by someone else, the <code>README.md</code> file is a good place to start.
       It should contain important information about the package, such as its intent, contents, samples, and instructions.
-      The LICENSE file provides copyright and rules-of-use information.
+      The <code>LICENSE</code> file provides
+      copyright and rules-of-use information.
-      These files can be found at the package repository.
+      All of these files are in the package repository;
+      the contents of some,
+      such as <code>README.md</code>,
+      are also displayed in pub.dev.
-      They are not installed when you install a package.
+      These files aren't installed when you install a package.
     </div>
   </div>
   <hr>